solo-io/gloo-docs/gloo/docs/installation/kubernetes/quick_start.md

 description: Installing Gloo into an existing Kubernetes cluster.
 ---

-{{% notice note %}}
-To install Gloo Enterprise you need a License Key.
-If you don't have one, go to **https://solo.io/glooe-trial** and request a trial now.
-Once you request a trial, an e-mail will be sent to you with your unique License Key that you will need as part of installing Gloo.
-{{% /notice %}}

-{{% notice info %}}
-Each Key is valid for **31 days**.
-You can request a new key if your current key has expired.
-The License Key is required only during the installation process.
-Once you install, a `secret` will be created to hold your unique key.
-{{% /notice %}}

 If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) called `glooctl` onto your local machine.
 You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.
 Directions on installing `glooctl` are [here](../install_glooctl).